baotiao1218/Data-Structures-Algorithms/README.md

 # Mastering Data Structures & Algorithms Using C and C++
-This repository contains the solved code from the [Mastering Data Structures & Algorithms Using C and C++](https://www.udemy.com/course/datastructurescncpp/) course by Abdul Bari on Udemy.
+This repository contains the solved code using C from the [Mastering Data Structures & Algorithms Using C and C++](https://www.udemy.com/course/datastructurescncpp/) course by Abdul Bari on Udemy.

 ## Course Overview
 The course covers a wide range of data structures and algorithms topics, including: